FrancoLiptak/Facultad_Informatica_UNLP/BBDD1/Trabajo Práctico 4 - MYSQL.md

 ~~~

+USE reparacion;

+SELECT *
+FROM cliente c2
-SELECT dniCliente FROM cliente WHERE dniCliente NOT IN (SELECT r.dniCliente FROM reparacion r WHERE r.direccionReparacionCliente NOT IN (SELECT s.domicilioSucursal FROM sucursal s INNER JOIN cliente c ON c.ciudadCliente = s.ciudadSucursal))
+WHERE c2.dniCliente NOT IN (    SELECT c.dniCliente
+                                FROM sucursal s INNER JOIN cliente c ON (s.ciudadSucursal = c.ciudadCliente)

-# Consultar.
-Está mal
+                                WHERE c.dniCliente = c2.dniCliente AND s.codSucursal <> All (   SELECT r.codSucursal
+                                                                                                FROM reparacion r
+                                                                                                WHERE r.ciudadReparacionCliente = c2.ciudadCliente
+                                                                                            )
+                            );

+# 20000 rows in set (0.43 sec)

 ~~~